Nattie29/Capstone/README.md

 ### ⏭️Key Takeaways from the project (Next step)▄▀▄▀▄▀

-- Since the impact of the air quality index (AQI) on mortality takes time to become evident, it's crucial to forecast AQI based on each pollutant.
-Add more datasets that contain many pollutants (O3, PM2.5, PM10, CO2, NO2, CO, SO2) or add more countries.
+- Since the impact of the air quality index (AQI) on mortality takes time to become evident.
+So, find the relationship between them or diseases such as asthma and pollutant density and improve the model to predict diseases or mortality.
+- Add more datasets that contain many pollutants (O3, PM2.5, PM10, CO2, NO2, CO, SO2) or add more countries.
 Issue of this version some countries did not provide all pollutants.
-- Find a relationship between asthma and pollutant density and improve the model to predict diseases or mortality.
 - Develop an application to predict the unhealthy indicator.
+- Try the time series model and change the split Train/Test to a year instead of random.